White-bellied Pitohui

 Interesting Facts About the White-bellied Pitohui

-• 1The White-bellied Pitohui is one of the few bird species known to possess toxic skin and feathers, deterring predators effectively.
+• 1The White-bellied Pitohui is one of the few known bird species with toxic feathers, containing batrachotoxins.

-• 3The toxins in the White-bellied Pitohui are similar to those found in poison dart frogs, showcasing convergent evolution.
+• 2This bird's toxin is similar to that found in poison dart frogs, a fascinating example of convergent evolution.

 White-bellied Pitohui Conservation Status